Mryan2005/Mryan2005/README.md

 ### Who I am

-I'm Mryan2005, When I was young, I was taught how to use computers by my dad.From that time, I interest in computers and I teach myself to develope software.
+I'm Mryan2005, When I was young, I was taught how to use computers by my dad.
+From that time, I interest in computers and I teach myself to develope software.
 Now, I study in SSPU.

-I don't know why I love developing software, maybe because of interest.Nut now, I have set foot on the way to be a excellent developer, and I am still walking on this road.
+I don't know why I love developing software, maybe because of My interest or My lazy style. but now, I have set foot on the way to be a excellent developer, and I am still walking on this road.

 I like playing Minecraft, but now I seldom do it.